Fair-Exchange/Safecoin/README.md

 ```
 Note that if this is not the latest rust version on your machine, cargo commands may require an [override](https://rust-lang.github.io/rustup/overrides.html) in order to use the correct version.

-On Linux systems you may need to install libssl-dev, pkg-config, zlib1g-dev, protobuf etc.  On Ubuntu:
+On Linux systems you may need to install libssl-dev, pkg-config, zlib1g-dev, etc.  On Ubuntu:

 ```bash
 $ sudo apt-get update